Now Open · Asia Pacific · August 2026

 - Lifetime peers.asia community access

-- Implementation coaching call
+- Implementation coaching calls with our team

 About the Program

 This certification produces the first cohort of UCLA School-Based Certified Providers across Asia Pacific — equipped to run PEERS® groups for adolescents in school and beyond the classroom.
+Qualification criteria apply; see the full criteria.

 Who it's for